Uffe Baadh

 Uffe Baadh (a.k.a.
-Frank Bode) (b.
-August 7, 1923 Aarhus, Denmark - d.
-November 22, 1980 Brisbane, California) was a Danish jazz musician who emigrated to the United States in 1947 to play drums in the big bands of Harry James, Tommy Dorsey, and Claude Thornhill, recording with Elvis Presley, Henry Mancini, and others.
+Frank Bode) (7 August 1923 – November 22, 1980) was a Danish jazz musician who emigrated to the United States in 1947 to play drums in the big bands of Harry James, Tommy Dorsey, and Claude Thornhill, recording with Elvis Presley, Henry Mancini, and others.
 He was the youngest of four siblings: Grethe [Baadh] Freese, Hans Baadh, Marie Baadh.
 He married Shirley Goldberg on October 1, 1951, in Virginia, USA: two daughters, Valerie and Lise Baadh, born in California in 1952 and 1957.